 - When players reach 18 then game time becomes more important, but do not neglect their training.
 They still have a lot of development ahead of them.
 Seek loan moves for players who are ready to step up and player at a level relative to their ability.

 This isn’t a set of hard and fast rules, but it is a set of rules I follow which have enabled me to produce players like Gilles Schmitt from my Academy who was sold for €150m and Ênio who we sold for €165m.
-See below for the progression of Schmitt from the day he arrived to the day he signed for Manchester United.
+See below for the progression of Schmitt from the day he arrived up to the day he signed for Manchester United.

-I’m always very keen to hear about how others approach Youth Development in FM20 so if there’s anything different that you do in your Football Manager 20 careers, please do drop me a comment below and let me know!
+I’m always very keen to hear about how others approach Youth Development in Football Manager so if there’s anything different that you do in your Football Manager 20 careers, please do drop me a comment below and let me know!
 I hope that this was somewhat useful.
 I will be looking to do more non-save related writing over the coming weeks so look out for those posts.

 As always, you can get in touch with me in the comments below, via twitter @fmfutbolmanager, or my slack channel #fmFutbolManager — if you’re not a part of the Football Manager Slack community, then you can join here!